Eldridge Lovelace

-Eldridge Hirst Lovelace (March 16, 1913 – November 7, 2008) was a city planner and author who prepared comprehensive plans for many large US cities.
+Eldridge Hirst Lovelace (March 16, 1913 – November 7, 2008) was an American city planner and author who prepared comprehensive plans for many large US cities.

 Early life

 Lovelace was born in Kansas City, Kansas, on March 16, 1913.

 He was married to Marjorie Van Evera Lovelace from 1937 to her death in 2005.

 They had two children: Jeanie Lovelace Stinchcombe and Richard V. E. Lovelace.

 Education

 He attended the University of Kansas and the University of Illinois, and in 1935 he received his Bachelor of Fine Arts degree in Landscape Architecture from the University of Illinois He studied under Harland Bartholomew, who was Professor of Civic Design at Illinois, and upon graduation he joined the firm Harland Bartholomew and Associates in St. Louis.

 City planner

 Lovelace's professional career was entirely with Harland Bartholomew and Associates.
 He became partner in 1943, senior partner in 1961, and chairman of the board upon the firm's incorporation in 1978.
 He retired in 1981.

 During the 46 years that Lovelace was with Harland Bartholomew and Associates, he prepared comprehensive plans for such cities as: